 In 1855, the regiment moved to the Cape Colony (in what is now South Africa), fighting against an uprising by the Xhosa, before moving to Bombay in 1857 for service during the Indian Mutiny (1857-59).
 It stayed in India for eight years.

 In 1866, a year after its return to Britain, it was presented with a new set of Colours by Queen Victoria.
 That same year, she renamed the regiment ‘Princess Victoria’s’ in memory of the 1833 presentation.
 The 89th spent the next four years in Ireland, before being sent to India once again.

-Explore the history and collections of the 89th (The Princess Victoria’s) Regiment by visiting the Royal Irish Fusiliers Museum in Armagh.
+Discover more about the 89th (The Princess Victoria’s) Regiment of Foot by visiting the Royal Irish Fusiliers Museum in Armagh.